Last Updated on

 Watch the videos above and see if you can find any drills or tips to help you improve your kick.
 Drilling is a great way to help you break down single elements of the kick, especially learning the hip turn.

 The best way to learn how to kick is to have a trainer watch you as you perform a kick.
-Having someone give you direct feedback, can help you make adjustments on the fly.
+Having someone give you direct feedback, can help you make adjustments on the fly 326 downloads of my own.
 The key to developing a good Muay Thai kick is learning the RIGHT way first.
 By learning how to kick the right way, you will avoid developing bad habits in your kick.

 If you want to learn Muay Thai, you are better off waiting until you visit Thailand, then training in a gym where you learn bad techniques.
 By focusing on technique and continually critiquing yourself, eventually, you will learn to kick correctly.
 Once you master the kick, repetition will allow it to become second nature as it all flows together seamlessly.